Measurement Canada

 Description

-This initiative proposes technical amendments to performance standards for volumetric liquid meters, such as filling an existing gap in test quantities and limits of error that has been noted as a regulatory irritant by stakeholders.
+This two part initiative first proposes technical amendments to performance standards for volumetric liquid meters, such as filling an existing gap in test quantities and limits of error that has been noted as a regulatory irritant by stakeholders.
 The objective of the amendments is to ensure that the limit of errors and meter sizes remain metrologically relevant and align with the current marketplace needs, as well as allow for inspection authorities to provide appropriate oversight.

 Regulatory cooperation efforts (domestic and international)